kateolmstead/javascript-sdk/README.md

 <!-- End Playnomics API -->
 ```

-The `<USER-ID>` should be a persistent, anonymized, and unique to each player.
-This is typically discerned dynamically when a player starts the game.
+The `<USER-ID>` should be a persistent, anonymized, and unique to each user.
+This is typically discerned dynamically when a user starts the application.
 Some potential implementations:

-* If your game is a Facebook canvas game, select the player's Third Party ID.
+* If your app is a Facebook canvas application, select the user’s Third Party ID.
 The sample application demonstrates how you can do this:

 ```php
 <?php